Polyphia: Gear

-Tim Henson is an Ibanez endorser with two current signature guitars, the TOD10N and the TOD10.
+Tim Henson is an Ibanez endorsee, with two current signature guitars, the TOD10N and the TOD10.
 The THBB10 had a roasted maple neck, a Gotoh tremolo bridge with locking machine heads, as well as DiMarzio pickups.
 The TOD10N is a nylon-string electric guitar, with a unique "Tree of Death" inlay conceived by Henson.
 The TOD10 (not to be confused with the TOD10N) is a solid-body guitar.
 It has a roasted maple neck with the "Tree of Death" inlay first seen on the TOD10N, Gotoh tremolo bridge and locking machine heads, and a set of Fishman Fluence Tim Henson Signature humbucker pickups.
 Additionally, Henson has worked with Neural DSP to release the "Archetype: Tim Henson" plugin, which contains three simulated amps and Henson's signature "Multivoicer" attachment.

 Scott LePage has one current Ibanez signature guitar, the KRYS10, and the SLM10, which is out of production.
 The SLM10 had a roasted maple neck, a Gotoh tremolo bridge with locking machine heads DiMarzio pickups, and a quilted maple top with a transparent red matte finish.
 The KRYS10 also has a roasted maple neck and Gotoh tremolo bridge with locking machine heads, but the pickups are instead a set of Fishman Fluence Scott LePage Signature humbuckers.

-Clay Aeschliman endorses both TAMA Drums and Meinl Percussion.
+Clay Aeschliman is endorsed by TAMA Drums and Meinl Percussion.

 Clay Gober uses Ibanez bass guitars, most commonly those in the Ibanez SR series.